ayvacs/Proton/docs/tutorials/values.md

 ## Naming

 You can opt to give a value a name by including the name as the third parameter to `value.new()`.
-This will specify potential error messages by including the name of the value, potentially helping you track down the root cause of specific error.
+This will help you identify values in error messages, aiding you track down the root cause of potential errors.
 This has no effect outside of error logging.

 ``` lua linenums="1"
 local health = value.new(100, "number", "Health")